 The Short of It:

 Faith, love and family in a gorgeous Cape Cod setting.

 The Rest of It:

-This giveaway is for one copy of 12-21 and is open to the US & Canada only (no PO boxes).
-A winner will be chosen randomly by me.
-The book will come directly from the publisher.
+This giveaway is for one copy of Under a Summer Sky and is open to the US and Canada.
+One winner will be chosen randomly by me.
+The book will come directly from the author.
 Only one entry per person.
-Giveaway closes on Sunday, September 2, 2012 (pacific).
+Giveaway closes on June 6, 2014 (pacific).
 I will contact the winners for his/her mailing address.